 Under the direction of The United Irish Societies of Montreal, Inc.

-2018 PARADE ROUTE
+2024 PARADE ROUTE - (TBD)

-2018 QUEEN & COURT
+2024 PARADE QUEEN & COURT

 Each year since 1956 the United Irish Societies of Montreal has organized a contest to select a queen and princesses for the annual parade.
 The event was originally called the Queen’s Pageant and held at the Sailor’s Club in Old Montreal.
 Today, the Selection Evening is a public speaking contest held downtown.